What is Sloww? I’ve been thinking about this question a lot lately.

 Obviously, Sloww at stage 1 makes the most explicit sense:

 - In Nov 2015, I was in the midst of an existential crisis.
 I had been working 60/70/80-hour weeks consistently for the better part of a year.
 I was consumed by busyness.
 And, I tried to offset my hard work with lifestyle inflation (hint: didn’t work).
 On Christmas Eve 2015, I bought the domain name.
 On Christmas Day 2015, I emailed my dad: “Just bought the domain Sloww.co.
 Not sure what I want to do with it yet, but I’ve been inspired reading about downshifting, minimalism, simple living, and the slow movement.”
-My crisis was the beginning of the end of my glorification of busy and unconscious consumption—the beginning of my awakening to intentional living.
+My crisis was the beginning of the end of my glorification of busy and unconscious consumption—and the beginning of my awakening to intentional living and beyond.

 Fun Fact: Someone once asked me why Sloww ends in “ww”: